j3-team/j3-php-framework/README.md

 # Installation

-For now there is no installer, to make j3 to work, you need to download the source code and put it in your htmldocs folder (/var/www is the most common folder in Linux).
+For now there is no installer.
+To make j3 works, you need to download the source code and put it in your htmldocs folder (/var/www is the most common folder in Linux).

 # License